scottrlarson/profession/content/publications/publication-restoring-life-backup-disaster.md

 ### What are the strengths and weaknesses of different storage options and locations
 A backup and a disaster recovery backup are similar in that they both need a location to store a copy of the data that is needed for a restoration.

-In a <a href="#terms-cloud-storage" name="cloud-storage">**Cloud Storage**</a> scenario, data is stored outside the home, or small office.
+In a **Cloud Storage**[^cloud-storage] scenario, data is stored outside the home, or small office.
 This off-site location protects your data from being destroyed by a tragedy, like a fire, or loss from a theft of your equipment.
-The speed and reliability of the <a href="#terms-cloud-backup" name="cloud-backup">Cloud Backup</a> service, as well as the internet connection to your home, or office, is a factor in determining the length of time needed for a data restoration.
+The speed and reliability of the **Cloud Backup**[^cloud-backup] service, as well as the internet connection to your home, or office, is a factor in determining the length of time needed for a data restoration.

-<a href="#terms-network-storage" name="network-storage">**Network Storage**</a>, or a <a href="#terms-network-storage">**Network Attached Storage Device (NAS)**</a> are storage locations that give you Cloud like storage in your home.
+**Network Storage**[^NetworkStorage], or a **Network Attached Storage Device (NAS)**[^NetworkStorage] are **storage locations**[^storage-location] that give you Cloud like storage in your home.
 Network Storage gives you the ability to store files onto it from any device in your home that is connected to your home, or business network.
-The speed in which data can be transferred to, and from a NAS is largely dependent on the kind of hardware (<a href="#terms-router" name="router">Router</a>, <a href="#terms-wifi-access-point" name="wifi-access-point">WiFi Access Point</a>, <a href="#terms-network-switch" name="network-switch">Network Switch</a>, <a href="#terms-network-cabling" name="network-cabling">Network Cabling</a>) you have, and the connection between the NAS and your devices (Wired or Wireless).
+The speed in which data can be transferred to, and from a NAS is largely dependent on the kind of hardware (**Network Router**[^router], **WiFi Access Point**[^-wifi-access-point], **Network Switch**[^network-switch], **Network Cabling**[^network-cabling]) you have, and the connection between the NAS and your devices (Wired or Wireless).
 In my experience, Network Storage Devices are less susceptible to physical connection problems and damage due to the fact that they are rarely moved from their physical location.
 Wired connections are typically faster than Wireless connections.
 There are many types of Wired and Wireless connections.
 Having the latest technology insures that you will have the fastest transfer speeds between two or more devices.
 Transfer speeds between devices is really important.
 The less time it takes for data to transfer to and from devices the less likely a problem will occur in the transfer, or backup.

-The benefit of using a <a href="#terms-local-storage" name="local-storage">**Local Storage**</a> device over Cloud or Network storage is speed, convenience, and ease of use.
+The benefit of using a **Local Storage**[^local-storage] device over Cloud or Network storage is speed, convenience, and ease of use.
 But moving the storage device around, regularly disconnecting/reconnect it, often in situations that require it, like bringing a laptop with you on the go, may eventually cause damage to, or cause a connection problem with the storage device.
 In many cases, when a connection problem shows up, the backup software cannot do its job, and you may not know that there is a problem until it's too late.

 In most cases, drawbacks of each technology cannot be avoided.
 It’s best to choose two, or more storage options that work best for your needs and make redundancy your friend.
 If one storage device, or location fails, have another, and another.
-Three storage locations are optimal.
+Three **storage locations**[^storage-location] are optimal.

 ![planning to recovery your digital life](/img/publications/digital-life/disaster-recovery-choice.jpg)

-## <a name="planning-how">How a little planning can drive a successful disaster recovery</a> <a href="#list-planning-how"><i class='far fa-arrow-alt-circle-up'></i></a>
+## How a little planning can drive a successful disaster recovery
 ### Identifying the best technologies for achieving your backup and disaster recovery goals for home and small businesses
 The important thing to understand first is what kind of computer user you are: **Basic**, **Intermediate**, or **Advanced**.